scalable-arch/SC_23-Unity-ECC/1_Performance_DRAMenergy/README.md

 - I'm not uploaded Multi-core code **(Gem5 + Ramulator)**
 - It has too large sizes (14GB...)
+- Below is the description and execution method related to Multi-core

 # Mix-base
 - Low (6 applications): bzip2, GCC, dealII, omnetpp, wrf, xalancbmk